genevate/style_guides/programming/languages/ruby.md

         def example2
         end

+## Monkey Patches

+* Avoid monkey patching code you don't own because each patch adds additional maintenance and debugging effort to a project as core/third-party libraries are updated.
+Use any of the following alternatives to better localize custom changes for easier debugging and maintainability:
+    * Use aliases.
+Example: `alias SCE Some::Custom::Example`.
+    * Use a helper module that defines methods to make the dependant code more concise.
+Include the module in objects that need the additional functionality.
+    * Extend instance objects with helper module functionality.
+Example:

+            example = Example.new
+            example.extend(ExampleHelpers)

 ## Macros

 * Macros are methods which dynamically generated methods, classes, and/or modules at class/module load time.
 Examples: